CodeDavila/python-playground/password_manager/README.md

 1. Clone this repository to your local machine using `git clone`.
 2. Make sure you have Python installed on your machine.
-3. Install the required dependencies using `pip install -r requirements.txt`.
-4. Run the application using `python password_manager.py`.
+3. Run the application using `main.py`.

 ## Usage